Science-Buzzer/homepage/README.md

   100% {color: #fff}
 }
 ```
-We reccomand using this for *continue-arrows*.
+We recommend using this for *continue-arrows*.
+#### No Dec
+By default, links will get `text-decoration: underline`.
+Adding class `no-dec` to any element overrides this rule.
 #### Continue Arrow
 It is recommended to include this arrow after links. `\2192`.